My kids enjoy riddles and the other day I asked them this: “What have we all seen but will never see again?”

 Strategic quitting is the secret of successful organizations.
 Reactive quitting and serial quitting are the bane of those that strive (and fail) to get what they want.
 And most people do just that.
 They quit when it’s painful and stick when they can’t be bothered to quit.

-But I’ve been thinking about other things I could quit strategically.
+I’ve been thinking about things I could quit strategically.
 What things am I not quitting that are hindering growth in other areas?
 In areas that really matter?

 *There are affiliate links in this post.